evmaki/ee461-react-flask-heroku/README.md

     - Create a new app on Heroku
     - Connect Heroku to your GitHub account (if you haven't already)
     - Search for this repository under your new Heroku app > Deploy > Connect to GitHub (bottom of the page) and connect to it
+    - At the bottom of the Deploy page under Manual deploy, select the main branch and click Deploy Branch
+    - If/when deployment fails, view the build log to learn why